Skip to main content

 Engagements run on a flexing rhythm of in-person or video conversations.
 Some run weekly, some fortnightly, some monthly.
 When something significant is in front of the leader, the cadence picks up; when things are steadier, it eases back.
 The cadence is set by the work, not by a fixed programme.

-Many engagements run for years, evolving as the leader’s situation evolves.
+Engagements evolve as the leader’s situation evolves.
 The relationship continues for as long as it is useful, and not a moment longer.
 There is no certification, no graduation, no nudge to extend.

 How we deliver